Experience-Monks/get-canvas-context/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Creates a new HTML5 Canvas Context with the given dimensions and options.
+Returns `null` if not supported.

-Supports `'webgl'`, `'webgl2'` and `'2d'`.
+Supports `'webgl'`, `'webgl2'` and `'2d'`, handles vendor prefixing, and runs in Node and the Browser.

 ## Install